 The Gothic writers also deal with the concepts of good and evil in their stories.
 Initially we find the protagonist as the embodiment of evils but gradually his suppressed goodness overcomes the apparent evil side of his character.
 In some works we see that the character is torn between the good and evil and ultimately ends up being grey; neither completely good or evil.

 Besides horror, mystery, death, decay and the supernatural, the Gothic literature also contains romantic elements.
 The protagonist’s passionate love is torn between his desire to achieve the beloved and the family’s disapproval, control, and choice.
-The Gothic literature also tells the tales of love in vain.
+Gothic novels also tell the tales of love in vain.
 The lovers are parted due to the conspiracies of the person opposing their being together.
 In some novels one of the lovers is exiled, arrested, and captivated while the other one is misguided by the lover’s rivals.